pl853/Advanced-Databases-Guide/README.md

   - Not a key or part of the key
   - Is functionally dependent on only a part of the key.
 NOT THE WHOLE KEY!

-  After you found an attribute which satisfys the characteristics mentionend above you remove the attribute from the table.</br>

   In the image below you see a table in 2NF.
 The attributes that "break" the 2NF are FD2 (functional dependency 2) and FD3 (functional dependency 3).</br>
   ![1NF2NF](https://user-images.githubusercontent.com/24454699/55910542-2b56a500-5bce-11e9-8704-f66a4ca18ada.png)
   </br>